trustoverip/ctwg-toolkit-mrg/README.md

 you should see something like:

 ![Running MRG Container in Docker Desktop](./docs/docker-running.png?raw=true "Running MRG Container in Docker Desktop")

+Depending on how much of the required software needs to be / has already been downloaded, it may take anything from 15 seconds to a minute for the generator to be ready.
+It's important to check the generator is ready before accessing it.
+The step below describes how to do so.

 ### 4. Check the MRG log output in Docker Desktop